 The American Career College Optical Technician curriculum is divided into standalone learning units called class modules, which include:

 Light and Single Vision – Coursework in this module is designed to teach you the basic anatomy and physiology of the eye.
 Causes and treatments of low vision are discussed, and you will also receive hands-on training in lensometry, frame measurements and patient measurements.

 Multifocals – In these courses, you will learn about different lens designs, prescription, true powers, transposition, metric system and diopter power.
 You will also practice the steps required to fabricate multifocal glasses using plastic, metal and nylon cord frames and receive hands-on experience in progressive lens mapping techniques.

 Frames/Lenses – Coursework in this module covers different lens and frame materials and designs as well as various optical products available in the market.
-You will be introduced to salesmanship, and you will have the opportunity to practice frame standard and anatomical alignments and repairs.
+You will be introduced to salesmanship, and you will have the opportunity to practice frame standards along with anatomical alignments and repairs.

 Soft Contact Lenses – In these courses, you will study anatomy and the physiology of the eye as you learn to fit, insert and remove soft contact lenses.
-You will also gain hands-on practice with keratometer, slit lamp and other related instruments to verify CL parameters and be introduced to various complications and medical problems related to CL wear.
+You will also gain hands-on practice with keratometer, slit lamp and other related instruments to verify CL parameters.
+Additionally, you will be introduced to various complications and medical problems related to CL wear.